 The collection of works displayed is based on Leonardo’s specifications, as laid out in his Codices.
 It features twenty-five interactive models of some of his most complex and challenging designs in mechanics, automation, hydrostatics, hydrodynamics, and flight.

-And above Leonardo da Vinci exhibition you can find puzzle games space.
+And above the Leonardo da Vinci exhibition, you can find puzzle games space.

 The exhibition presents mechanical puzzle games, made usually of a few parts.
 To solve the puzzle, visitors must move the different parts of the game.
 Logic, wisdom, and concentration will lead to the solution.
 Some of the puzzles are based on different branches of mathematics such as logics, symmetry, geometry, topology, Knot theory, and more.

 You get a view of the Noble Energy science park as you pass from one exhibition to another.